Kirkland Cuts in Gravy Dog Food receives the Advisor’s top rating of 5 stars.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical canned dog food.

-Kirkland Cuts in Gravy is a meat-based canned dog food using a significant amount of chicken and beef as its main sources of animal protein, thus earning the brand 5 stars.
+Kirkland Cuts in Gravy is a meat-based canned dog food using a significant amount of chicken as its main source of animal protein, thus earning the brand 5 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.

 The descriptions and analyses expressed in this and every article on this website represent the views and opinions of the author.

 Although it's our goal to ensure all the information on this website is correct, we cannot guarantee its completeness or its accuracy; nor can we commit to ensuring all the material is kept up-to-date on a daily basis.

 Each review is offered in good faith and has been designed to help you make a more informed decision when buying dog food.

 However, our rating system is not intended to suggest feeding a particular product will result in specific health benefits for your pet.

 For a better understanding of how we analyze each product, please read our article, "The Problem with Dog Food Reviews".

 Remember, no dog food can possibly be appropriate for every life stage, lifestyle or health condition.
 So, choose wisely.
 And when in doubt, consult a qualified veterinary professional for help.